oven-sh/bun/docs/project/development.md

 $ zig build
 ```

-Then add absolute paths to Zig and ZLS in your vscode config:
+Then, add absolute paths to Zig and ZLS in your vscode config:

 ```json
 {